 The market for communications networking equipment is characterized by rapidly evolving technologies and changes in market demand.
 We continually invest in research and development to enhance our existing products, create new products and develop or acquire new technologies.
-Our current development efforts are focused upon the evolution of our CoreDirector Multiservice Optical Switch family, the expansion of our carrier Ethernet service delivery and aggregation products and the extension of our CN 4200 converged optical service delivery portfolio, including 100G technologies and capabilities.
-There is often a lengthy period between commencing these development initiatives and bringing the new or revised product to market, and, during this time, technology or the market may move in directions we had not anticipated.
-Even if we are able to anticipate market conditions and develop and introduce new products or enhancements, there is no guarantee that these products will achieve market acceptance or that the timing of market adoption will be as predicted.
+Our current development efforts are focused upon the evolution of our CoreDirector Multiservice Optical Switch family, the expansion of our carrier Ethernet service delivery and aggregation products, and the extension of our CN 4200 converged optical service delivery portfolio, including 100G technologies and capabilities.
+There is often a lengthy period between commencing these development initiatives and bringing a new or revised product to market.
+During this time, technology preferences, customer demand and the market for our products may move in directions we had not anticipated.
+There is no guarantee that new products or enhancements will achieve market acceptance or that the timing of market adoption will be as predicted.
 There is a significant possibility, therefore, that some of our development decisions, including our acquisitions or investments in technologies, will not turn out as anticipated, and that our investment in some projects will be unprofitable.
-There is also a possibility that we may miss a market opportunity because we fail to invest, or invest too late, in a technology, product or enhancement that could have been highly profitable.
+There is also a possibility that we may miss a market opportunity because we failed to invest, or invested too late, in a technology, product or enhancement.
 Changes in market demand or investment priorities may also cause us to discontinue existing or planned development for new products or features, which can have a disruptive effect on our relationships with customers.
 If we fail to make the right investments or fail to make them at the right time, our competitive position may suffer and our revenue and profitability could be harmed.